-- 37. The project on OSUFFIM Phase-II: Extension of OSUFFIM (Development Operational System for Urban Flood Forecasting and Inundation Mapping) Application in TC Members was launched officially at TC 50th Session in 2018.
+- 34. The project on OSUFFIM Phase-II: Extension of OSUFFIM (Development Operational System for Urban Flood Forecasting and Inundation Mapping) Application in TC Members was launched officially at TC 50th Session in 2018.
 The request from by Malaysia team to extend OSUFFIM-II one more year (to TC 57th Session, early 2025) for fulfilling its expected goals entirely was approved at TC 56th Session.
-This project will be officially closed at TC 57th Session in early 2025, and will be placed by a new project proposed from China. - 38.
-The proposed Implementation plan in 2024 for this project which was approved at TC 56th Session was described as blow: - to further polish the model parameters of the Chinese pilot studies, and trial operate the realtime flood forecasting system. - to calibrate the rating curve of Malaysia pilot study and improve the model parameters, set up the real-time flood forecasting system and trial operate it. - to improve model parameters for the pilot studies in Philippines, and in Vietnam if needed. - to organize a training workshop in Malaysia for Penang river pilot study in 2024. - to organize the conclusion workshop in Guangzhou in the end of 2024. - 39.
-The project leader Prof. CHEN Yangnbo from Sun Yat-sen (SYS) University reported the implementation status and progresses in 2024 as: - Model parameters in Chinese pilot studies have been further optimized, and the models have been used in China for real-time flood forecasting. - AI model has been developed for Malaysia and Chinese pilot studies to forecast flood water level in the case that only water level is measured and the rating curve is not steadily available. - Study has been carried out in Chinese pilot studies for the flood strengthening effect, and it has been found that urbanization enlarges flood peak flow. - OSUFFIM Training workshop for OSUFFIM-II- Pilot Study in Penang, Malaysia was held on 25-27 October 2024.
+This project will be officially closed at TC 57th Session in early 2025, and will be placed by a new project proposed from China. - 35.
+The proposed Implementation plan in 2024 for this project which was approved at TC 56th Session was described as blow: - to further polish the model parameters of the Chinese pilot studies, and trial operate the real-time flood forecasting system. - to calibrate the rating curve of Malaysia pilot study and improve the model parameters, set up the real-time flood forecasting system and trial operate it. - to improve model parameters for the pilot studies in Philippines, and in Vietnam if needed. - to organize a training workshop in Malaysia for Penang river pilot study in 2024. - to organize the conclusion workshop in Guangzhou in the end of 2024. - 36.
+The project leader Prof. CHEN Yangnbo from Sun Yat-sen (SYS) University reported the implementation status and progresses in 2024 as: - Model parameters in Chinese pilot studies have been further optimized, and the models have been used in China for real-time flood forecasting. - AI model has been developed for Malaysia and Chinese pilot studies to forecast flood water level in the case that only water level is measured and the rating curve is not steadily available. - Study has been carried out in Chinese pilot studies for the flood strengthening effect, and it has been found that urbanization enlarges flood peak flow. - OSUFFIM training workshop for OSUFFIM-II-Pilot study in Penang, Malaysia, and in Guangzhou, China will be held in Kular Lumpure, Malaysia and Guanghzou, China on 25-27 November 2024, and 6-7 December 2024, respectively - The final conclusion workshop has been planned to be held in Guangzhou early next year (2025), SYS University will provide funding to invite 6 participants from the Members involved in AOP4, namely Malaysia, Philippines, Thailand, Vietnam and Laos. - 37.
+Prof. CHEN Yangnbo also generally briefed the main achievements of OSUFFIM in its entire implementation period as: - Field survey in 5 participating Members - Flood forecasting models and flood forecasting systems for Chebei watershed, Buji watershed and Modaoxi watershed of the Chinese pilot studies has been set up and put into trial operation.

-- The final conclusion workshop has been planned to be held in Guangzhou later this year or early next year, SYS University will provide funding to invite 6 participants from the Members involved in AOP4, namely Malaysia, Philippines, Thailand, Vietnam and Laos. - 40.
-Prof. CHEN Yangnbo also generally briefed the main achievements of OSUFFIM in its entire implementation period as: - Field survey in 5 participating Members - Flood forecasting models and flood forecasting systems for Chebei watershed, Buji watershed and Modaoxi watershed of the Chinese pilot studies has been set up and put into trial operation. - Flood forecasting models for Penang watershed of Malaysia pilot study and Matina watershed of Philippines pilot study has been set up. - Journal papers for the modeling work of Chebei watershed, Pinang watershed and Matina watershed have been published. - 41.
+- Flood forecasting models for Penang watershed of Malaysia pilot study and Matina watershed of Philippines pilot study has been set up. - Journal papers for the modeling work of Chebei watershed, Pinang watershed and Matina watershed have been published. - 38.
 The participants from OSUFFIM participating Members expressed highest appreciation to Prof. CHEN Yangbo and his team for the remarkable contribution to TC Members on urban flood forecasting and inundation mapping.